 Revenue-based indicators of efficiency are helpful for comparing states on the use of educational resources.
 Figures 9a-c depict state performance according to the number of credentials awarded per \$100,000 of education and related expenditures.
-Performance on this measure among South Dakota's two-year colleges and research universities exceeds the national average.
+Performance on this measure among Minnesota's two-year colleges and master's universities exceeds the national average.
+However, the efficiency of Minnesota's research institution is lower than the national average.